By using this site, you agree to the Privacy Policy and Terms of Use.

 Contents

-“Whoever assaults the President or the Governor of any State, shall be punished with imprisonment for life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.”
+shall be punished with imprisonment of either description for a term which may extend to seven years, and shall also be liable to fine.

 This section criminalizes any physical attack on the President or a Governor of any Indian state.
 It is a **non-bailable offense**, meaning the accused cannot be released on bail automatically.
 The offense is classified as a **cognizable offense**, which means the police can arrest the accused without a warrant.